 What is a habitable structure?

-A "habitable structure" is a building that can be occupied for residential use.
-These include single family homes, multi-dwelling structures, mobile and manufactured homes, condominiums and apartment buildings.
-Habitable structures do NOT include incidental buildings such as detached garages, barns, outdoor sanitation facilities and sheds.
+A habitable structure is a building that can be occupied for residential use, including single family homes, apartment buildings, mobile, and manufactured homes.
+Habitable structures do not include detached garages, barns, or sheds.

 There are no returns or reports to file.
 Each year, CAL FIRE provides the Board of Equalization (BOE) a list of fee payers and the amount of fee(s) to be assessed.
-The BOE then issues the billings and collects the fees.
-Billing notices will include instructions about where to remit payments, how to file an appeal and the due date.
-The fee is due 30 days from the date of billing.
-Visit BOE's website at BOE payment for additional payment information.
+The BOE then issues the bills and collects the fees.

-After the due date of the Notice of Determination, a finality penalty of 10% is automatically imposed and interest accrues on any unpaid portion of the fee.
-You may be relieved of the 10 % finality penalty, if you enter into an IPA within 45 days of the due date of the Notice of Determination and you successfully complete the payment arrangement.
-Upon the satisfactory completion of an IPA, the finality penalty of 10% will be relieved.
-A request for relief of penalty is not required.
+After the due date of the bill (Notice of Determination), a penalty of 10% is automatically imposed and interest accrues on any unpaid portion of the fee.
+You may be relieved of that penalty if you enter into a payment plan within 45 days of the due date on the bill, and you successfully complete the payment plan.
+When a payment plan is completed, the penalty will be automatically waived.

 For more information on the appeals process, visit: http://www.firepreventionfee.org/.

 The fee is due from the owner of record, of a habitable structure, on July 1st of the fiscal year in which the fee is due.
 If you are no longer in the SRA boundaries, you will not be billed for that fiscal year.